Skip to content

 0

-I have managed scaling turned on or resizing metrics were met on my Amazon EMR cluster, but the cluster isn't scaling.
+I have managed scaling turned on or the resizing metrics are met, but my EMR cluster doesn’t scale.

 Resolution